NVIDIA/NeMo/examples/speaker_tasks/recognition/README.md

 The above command gives the performance of models on voxceleb-o cleaned trial file.

 ### SpeakerID inference
-Using data from an enrollement set, one can infer labels on a test set using various backends such as cosine-similarity or a neural classifier.
+Using data from an enrollment set, one can infer labels on a test set using various backends such as cosine-similarity or a neural classifier.

 To infer speaker labels using cosine_similarity backend
 ```bash